Destom/chessbarian/README.md

 Things that need fixing/next steps <br>
+- Win condition of killing all the creatures
- - need to make the ccreature a valid target with an ID
+- make the knight a movement option
- - when barbarian moves onto a creature kill it
+- make the creatures move